-For people who like to have their books read to them, Audible is certainly the biggest name in the field, but it's certainly not the only option.
+For people who like to have their books read to them, Audible is the biggest name in the field, but it's certainly not the only option.
 Here we've picked the very best sites for finding and downloading top quality audiobooks – both free and premium.
-You can save yourself a trip to the library and build up a sizeable library from the comfort of your computer or smartphone.
+Save yourself a trip to the library and build up a sizeable library from the comfort of your computer or smartphone.

 Amazon's platform offers an unbeatable choice of premium audiobooks